Axway/amplify-central/content/en/docs/integrate_with_central/_index.md

 * When using the Axway Central CLI, this token is automatically retrieved when connected to Amplify using the `axway auth login` command.

-Once you get your token, you can start manipulating the Amplify Central resources.
+Once you get your token, you can start manipulating the Amplify resources.

 When using APIs programmatically, the following headers are required:

 * **X-Axway-Tenant-Id**: contains your organization identifier.
 Go to <https://platform.axway.com> and navigate to the **Organization** tile to find the Organization ID.
 * **authentication**: contains your JWT token obtained previously.

-## What can you do once you integrate with Amplify Central
+## What can you do once you integrate with Amplify

 It all depends on what you want to accomplish with the platform:

-* If you want to manipulate Amplify Central resources, the APIs or [Axway Central CLI](/docs/integrate_with_central/cli_central/a) can be used to add/update/remove resources.
+* If you want to manipulate Amplify resources, the APIs or [Axway Central CLI](/docs/integrate_with_central/cli_central/cli_command_reference/) can be used to add/update/remove resources.

-* If you want to trigger a flow when specific events happen in Amplify Central, you will need a [webhook integration](/docs/integrate_with_central/webhook/).
+* If you want to trigger a flow when specific events happen in Amplify, you will need a [webhook integration](/docs/integrate_with_central/webhook/).